ggEnrique/Alura-Java-MoneyConverter/README.md

 - Java 17 or later.
 - Internet connection to fetch exchange rates.

+## Dependencies
+- Gson: For parsing JSON responses from the API.
+  - Add Gson to your project dependencies.

 ## How to Use
 1. **Run the Application**:
    - Execute the `Principal` class.